-Televangelist Jim Bakker, on the collapse of his ministry and his fortunes after a sex scandal involving Jessica Hahn and charges of wire and mail fraud: "Why should I apologize because God throws in crystal chandeliers, mahogany floors, and the best construction in the world?"
+Former televangelist Jim Bakker, on the collapse of his ministry and his fortunes after a sex scandal involving Jessica Hahn and charges of wire and mail fraud: "Why should I apologize because God throws in crystal chandeliers, mahogany floors, and the best construction in the world?"

-Pop singer Britney Spears, on her website after a paparazzi photo showed her wearing no panties: "It's been so long since I've been out on the town with friends.
+Pop singer Britney Spears, on her website after publication of a photo showing her exiting a car in an "indelicate" fashion: "It's been so long since I've been out on the town with friends.
 It has also been two years since I've even celebrated my birthday.
 Every move I make at this point has been magnified more than I expected, and I probably did take my newfound freedom a little too far.

 Anyway, thank God for Victoria's Secrets' new underwear line!
 I look forward to a new year, new music and a new me."